Biden-Xi meeting to build consensus on major global issues: White House - ExBulletin

 Biden-Xi meeting to build consensus on major global issues: White House

-Washington [US]Nov.
-19 (ANI): The recent virtual meeting between U.S. President Joe Biden and Chinese President Xi Jinping aimed to build consensus between the two countries on major global issues, the White House coordinator for the Indo-Pacific Kurt Campbell.
+The recent virtual meeting between US President Joe Biden and Chinese President Xi Jinping aimed to build consensus between the two countries on major global issues, White House Indo-Pacific coordinator Kurt Campbell said on Friday.

 “[T]It was actually an initial conversation about areas where we think we can potentially work together, like climate change, but also to make it clear where our focus and determination is clear, like keeping the peace and keeping the peace. stability across the Taiwan Strait, ”Campbell said in a conversation at the US Peace Institute, Sputnik reported.